 The controversial “Full Self-Driving” (FSD) beta mode has resulted in a Tesla Model Y crashing in Los Angeles, likely to be the first incident involving the electric car maker’s driver assist feature.

-No one was injured in the crash, but the vehicle was reported “severely damaged”.
+No one was injured in the crash, but the vehicle was reported: as “severely damaged”.